ayush4ise/budgeted-attack-defense-game/README.md

 - The results of the simultaneous and sequential games are consistent with the results of the paper [[1]](#1).

+### Date - 12 May 2025

+- An API library for the LINGO solver is available as `lingo_api` and can be used to interact with the LINGO solver from Python.
+The library is available at <https://pypi.org/project/lingo-api/>

 ## To Do

 - Run simulations for a 5-target game with different defender allocations to get